Employee Relations Committee

 Representatives and Alternates for 2018-2019 Term

-Vice Chair: Melita Rector
+Chair: Melita Rector

 Group 3: Vice Chancellor; Chancellor; Provost; Vice Provost; Budget & Finance; Procurement